oleanaz/fuwari/src/content/spec/about.md

 Hey there, I'm Nazir 👋

-I'm Software Engineer, currently located in Amsterdam, Netherlands 🇳‍🇱
+I'm a Software Engineer located in Amsterdam, Netherlands 🇳‍🇱

-I'm from Almaty, Kazakhstan 🇰‍🇿